rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_js.md

 ## Retrieving objects

-You can retrieve all objects for a model or only those matching given conditions using the `find` method.
+Use the `find` method to retrieve all objects for a model or only those matching given conditions:

 ### Getting all objects for a model